 1. Sacsaywamen: Closest Inca ruins near Cusco

-Sexy-hu-men (that is how you pronounce it- remains funny), is the closests of the Inca sites to Cusco.
+Sexy-hu-men (that is how you pronounce it- remains funny), is the closests of the Inca ruins to Cusco.
 It is basically in Cusco and used to be the heart of Cusco.
-You can visit the ruins of Sacsaywamen independently or on a small tour.
+You can visit the ruins of Sacsaywamenindependently or on a small tour.

-The Ruins of Sacsaywamen show you the ancient capital of the Inca Empire in Cusco.
+The Inca ruins of Sacsaywamen show you the ancient capital of the Inca Empire in Cusco.
 Situated high on a hill overlooking Cusco, it served to a great military advantage.

 Things to see in Sacsaywamen: